-Please see response to comment 2-1 regarding the water issue.
+Please see Master Response #1 and response to comment 2-1 regarding the water issue.
 The commenter has also indicated concerns regarding traffic impacts in the Toro Area.
 The County prepared a Recirculated DEIR in December 2009 that specifically addressed traffic.
 The Recirculated DEIR concludes that there will be significant unavoidable impacts with respect to traffic at several intersections and segments.
 The project applicant will be responsible for paying cumulative traffic impact fees, which include a project for widening a portion of State Route 68 to address regional traffic impacts.
+See response to comment #12.